StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 8
+wedding march that belongs to Scottish folk music.
+It is an instrumental piece.
+The tune is being played by the French bagpipes at a medium-to-high pitch.
+The atmosphere is cheerful.
+This piece could be playing at a Scottish wedding.
+It could also be included in the soundtrack of a historical drama movie during wedding scenes. wedding march that belongs to Scottish folk music.
+It is an instrumental piece.
+The tune is being played by the French bagpipes at a medium-to-high pitch.
+The atmosphere is cheerful.
+This piece could be playing at a Scottish wedding.
+It could also be included in the soundtrack of a historical drama movie during wedding scenes.
 [Go to Prompt 1](#prompt1)

 ![Vocals 8 Waveform](iterations1/vocals_8_waveform_spectrogram.png)